Wheelock College Bridge Program

 Assistant Director of Academic Assistance

-Topics such as time management, critical reading, communication, study skills, and college-level independence are addressed through an intensive two-week summer session, a fall-semester Academic Success Course, and one-on-one weekly meetings with an Academic Skills Coach throughout the fall term.
+Topics such as time management, critical reading and writing, professional communication, study skills, and college-level independence are addressed through an intensive two-week summer session, a fall-semester programming that includes workshops and one-on-one meetings with a staff member from Academic Assistance.